RetroReversing/retroReversing/categories/tutorials/Introduction.md

 updatedAt: '2020-03-29'
 ---

-This guide is for all beginners who are interesting in learning more about the technical details of their favourite consoles and games.
+This guide is for all beginners who are interested in learning more about the technical details of their favourite consoles and games.
 The guide aims to be as console-agnostic as possible,  but after you have completed this you should look into the details of the specific console you are interested in.

 # Lesson 1 - What?
 Why?
 How?
 Many people are confused about what exactly is involved in reverse engineering or why exactly people would "waste their time" on such a task.
 Well lets find out...